Career Profile

 Since Dec 2011

-Developed and maintained a suite of Minecraft mods (among other projects) for over a decade, resulting in over 25 million downloads across multiple platforms.
+Developed and maintained a suite of software for the world’s biggest game for over a decade, resulting in over 25 million downloads across multiple platforms (among other projects).

 • Built and maintained a strong user community through documentation, updates, and responsive issue tracking.